timeprism/introduction/README.md

 ## Demo

 A demo of one particular clock running to this time system is online at [timeprism.github.io](https://timeprism.github.io).
+This was written with Javascript and [Konva](https://konvajs.org/index.html).

 ## Gallery